Alfredo Ildefonso Schuster: Relationship with Mussolini

 The Italian fascist and German Nazi press attacked Schuster during the war, without his suffering loss of esteem among his own flock in Milan.
-On 25 April 1945, the cardinal hosted in the archbishop's palace in Milan a meeting between Italian partisans and Mussolini in an attempt to obtain a truce between the two parties.
-However, Mussolini did not accept the demand for unconditional surrender that Marazza and Pertini, the partisan delegates, made.
-Mussolini arrived on time at 4:00pm without the other side being present.
-The delegates Cadorna and Lombardi as well as Marazza arrived an hour later.
-Mussolini had a talk with Schuster in the meantime, who gave him a glass of rosolio to drink and a copy of a book he had written about the life of a saint.
+On 25 April 1945, the cardinal hosted in the archbishop's residence in Milan a meeting between Italian partisans and Mussolini in an attempt to reach a truce between the two parties.
+However, Mussolini did not accept the demand for unconditional surrender as advanced by the partisan delegates Marazza and Pertini.
+Mussolini arrived on time at 4:00 pm without the other side being present.
+The delegates Cadorna and Lombardi, as well as Marazz,a arrived an hour later.
+In the meantime, Mussolini had a conversation with Schuster, who gave him a glass of rosolio to drink and a copy of a book he had written about the life of a saint.
 Schuster made an effort to preach humility to Mussolini.
-Once Graziani and the other Fascist leaders arrived (according to the versions given according to all those present including Schuster), events that occurred differ according to the individuals versions of events.
+Varying accounts by participants of what happened in the meeting after Graziani and the other Fascist leaders arrived vary.

 Although the cardinal sought Mussolini out on 25 April 1945 and urged him to make his peace with God and his fellow man, Mussolini spurned the admonition and was killed within a week.

-Following the end of the war, cardinal made frequent attempts to emphasize the danger of totalitarianism that communism and fascism inspired.
+Following the end of the war, the cardinal made frequent attempts to emphasize the danger of totalitarianism that communism and fascism inspired.